-- 1. Be at least 18 years of age. - 2.
-Complete necessary pre/in-service training based on the service plan. - 3.
+- 2. Complete necessary pre/in-service training based on the service plan - 3.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing services.

 Life sharing specialists must meet the following standards: